skysgh/BASE.CLIENT.Themed/SOURCE/App.Service.Client.Web/src/core.ui/readme.md

 ## Developement Directives ##

+*Note:
+If `src` is level.00, and `Core` is "level.01", think of `Core.UI` as "level.02" of the app.*

+Whereas `Core` is for portable code, irrespective of framework, there's only so far one can go before one has to deal with ui framework in some way.

-`Core.UI` is for reusable UI elements, that invokes only `Core` *Services*, etc.
+`Core.UI` is for reusable UI elements.

-It is separate from `Core`, as `Core` is usable across different frameworks (not just Angular), whereas `Core.UI` is specific to a display framework -- Angular.
+`Core.UI` invokes only `Core` *Services* and *model*s without a reliance on anything specific to the `Themes`.

 It is also seperate from `Themed`, as that is for
 UI elements that are tied to the theme,